 What is this medicine?

 ETRAVIRINE (E tra VIR een) is an antiretroviral medicine.
 It is used with other medicines to treat HIV.
 This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+This medicine can lower, but not fully prevent, the risk of spreading HIV to others.

 How should I use this medicine?